Equipartition of a segment: Proof of Lemma

+$G_p$-equivariance of $H^{-1}(0)$ as a $1$-dimensional cycle modulo $p$ follows from Lemma \ref{lemma:orientation-action} and the equivariance of the map $H$.
+Again, for $p=2$ the orientation is actually not needed.

+Summarizing, the zero set of a transverse $\Phi_I$ changes equivariantly homologously modulo $p$ to itself under $G_p$-equivariant homotopies of the map $\Phi_I$.

-Let us present an instance of a transverse to zero map $\Phi_0 : P_p\times [-1,1] \to \mathbb R^p$ (a test map), which is $G_p$-equivariant and satisfies the boundary conditions that we impose on $\Phi_I$, and for which the set $\Phi_0^{-1}(0)$ is homologically nontrivial.
-By the above homotopy consideration (connecting $\Phi_0$ to $\Phi_I$ by convexly combining their coordinates), the existence of such a test map implies the homological nontriviality of $S_I$ for any transverse to zero map $\Phi_I$.
-In order to produce the needed test map, we may take the $\mathfrak S_p$-equivariant test map
+Let us present an instance of a transverse map $\Phi_0 : Q_p\times [-1,1] \to \mathbb R^p$ (a test map), which is $G_p$-equivariant, satisfies the boundary conditions that we impose on $\Phi_I$, and for which the set $\Phi_0^{-1}(0)$ is homologically nontrivial.
+By the above homotopy consideration (connecting $\Phi_0$ to $\Phi_I$ by a convex interpolation of their coordinates), the existence of such a test map implies the homological nontriviality of $S_I$ for any transverse map $\Phi_I$.
+In order to produce the needed test map, we take the $G_p$-equivariant test map

-considered in \cite{bz2014}.
-Here it is convenient to consider $W_p\subset\mathbb R^p$ as the linear subspace of $p$-tuples with zero sum.
-The transverse preimage of zero $\Psi_0^{-1}(0)$ consists of the unique $\mathfrak S_p$-orbit of a point in the relative interior of a top-dimensional face of $P_p$.
-This solution set $\Psi_0^{-1}(0)$ is either a single $G_p$-orbit (for $p=2$) or splits into two $G_p$-orbits (for odd $p$).

-For $p>2$, both $G_p$-orbits of $\Psi_0^{-1}(0)$ come with the same sign, because the permutation group $\mathfrak S_p\supset G_p$ acts on the orientation of $P_p$ with the permutation sign \cite[Lemma~4.1]{bz2014} and acts on the orientation of $W_p$ with the permutation sign as well, thus proving that all points in the $0$-dimensional cycle $\Psi_0^{-1}(0)$ must be assigned the same coefficient.
-This verifies the homological nontriviality of $\Psi_0^{-1}(0)$ as a $0$-dimensional $G_p$-equivariant cycle.
+from Lemma \ref{lemma:test-map}.
+The transverse preimage of zero $\Psi_0^{-1}(0)$ consists of $(p-1)!\neq 0 \mod p$ $G_p$-orbits, and all orientations (signs) of those points are equal.
+This verifies the homological nontriviality of $\Psi_0^{-1}(0)$ as a $0$-dimensional $G_p$-equivariant cycle (the number of signed orbits is not divisible by $p$).

 We augment $\Psi_0$ to the map (assuming the coordinates of $\Psi_0$ are in the interval $(-1,1)$)